Lona-web558/Captcha-/README.md

 # Captcha-
-A captcha in html5, Css3 and bootstrap and javascript
+A captcha generator in html5, Css3 and bootstrap and javascript